-What if you were told you could claim up to 33p for every pound spent on certain activities within your business?
-Thankfully, there’s a government incentive, put in place since 2000, that helps companies carrying out ‘research & development’ achieve this.
+What if you were told you could claim up to 33p for every pound spent on certain activities within your Construction and Engineering business?
+Thankfully, there’s a government incentive, put in place since 2000, known as Engineering R&D Tax Credit or Engineering R&D Tax Relief, which helps companies carrying out research and development achieve this.

 The R&D tax credit incentive is formulated to reward enterprises that conduct research and development into new products, services and processes, or even improve existing ones.

 Due to the innovative nature of the construction and engineering industries, many projects do fall under this category of research and development.
 However, many construction and engineering firms are not aware of this scheme and miss out on the potentially huge benefits available.